Wildfire is the only literary publication and writing community for and by the ones “too young” for breast cancer.

 The Writing Community

 An opportunity for everyone to find their voice and tell their personal story — whether you’ve never picked up a pen or are ready to (finally!) write your book.
-We help you learn to tell your own story to the survivors coming up behind you.
+We help you learn to tell your own story to the people experiencing a diagnosis behind you.
 This has the dramatic effect of turning a traumatic cancer experience into an empowering one!

 Write for the Journal